STAT545-UBC/STAT545-UBC-original-website/block004_basic-r-objects.md

 ```

 ```
-## Warning: longer object length is not a multiple of shorter object length
+## Warning in y + z: longer object length is not a multiple of shorter object
+## length
 ```

 ```